Moe (slang)

 (萌え, Moe), sometimes romanized as moé, is a Japanese word that refers to feelings of strong affection mainly towards characters in manga, anime, video games, and other media directed at the otaku market.
 Moe has also gained usage for feelings of affection towards any subject.

 Moe is related to neoteny and the feeling of "cuteness" a character can evoke.
 The word moe originated in the late 1980s and early 1990s in Japan and is of uncertain origin, although there are several theories on how it came into use.
+In 2004, the term was nominated for the U-Can New Words and Buzzwords Awards, and in 2005, the phrase "Moe~" (萌え〜) won a spot in the top ten, represented by the Akihabara-based maid idol group Kanzen Maid Sengetsu (完全メイド宣言).
+In 2018, the term was officially added to the seventh edition of the prestigious Japanese dictionary Kōjien, marking its deep integration and recognition within standard Japanese society.

 Moe characters have expanded through Japanese media, and the concept has been commercialised.
 Contests, both online and in the real world, exist for moe-styled things, including one run by one of the Japanese game rating boards.
 Various notable commentators such as Tamaki Saitō, Hiroki Azuma, and Kazuya Tsurumaki have also given their take on moe and its meaning.

 Meaning

 Moe used in slang refers to feelings of affection, adoration, devotion, and excitement felt towards characters that appear in manga, anime, video games, and other media (usually Japanese).
 Characters that elicit feelings of moe are called "moe characters".
-The word has also evolved to be used regarding all kinds of topics.
 Included in the meaning of the word is the idea that "deep feelings felt towards a particular subject" is used in cases where a simple "like" is not enough to express the feeling.
 The common feature in all feelings of moe is that the subject of such feelings is something that one cannot possibly have a real relationship with, like a fictional character, a pop idol, or an inorganic substance.
 It can be considered a kind of "pseudo-romance", but it is not always seen to be the same as "romance".

+Linguistic features

+Linguistically, "moe" originates as the ren'yōkei (noun-like verb stem) of the verb moeru (萌える).
+In slang, however, it has expanded to function as a noun, an interjection, and a prefix or adjective stem (e.g., in compound terms like moe-chara [moe character] or moe-zoku [moe tribe]).

+When used as a verb, moeru conjugates as an Ar-group shimo-ichidan (下一段活用) verb.
+Although the literal verb meaning "to sprout" is purely intransitive, slang structures that carry transitive-like intent operate through intransitive grammar using the postposition ni (に).
+For example: